Ask. Learn. Improve

 • Customizable for specific organizational needs

+We built our own RAG pipeline at Mojar, and even with a team dedicated to it, the engineering effort to reach production quality took months.
 Most healthcare IT departments are already stretched thin supporting EHRs and core clinical systems.
-Adding custom AI development and maintenance to their responsibilities often results in proof-of-concepts that never reach production, or production systems that become technical debt when the developer who built them moves on.
+Proof-of-concepts that never reach production, or production systems that become technical debt when their developer leaves, are the common outcomes.

-2. Hallucination Prevention Through Retrieval The system should only answer from uploaded documents.
-If the answer isn't in the knowledge base, the system should say so rather than generate a plausible-sounding response.
-This requires RAG architecture that constrains the LLM to provided sources.
+The system should only answer from uploaded documents.
+If the answer isn't in the knowledge base, the system should say so.
+This requires a RAG architecture that constrains the LLM to provided sources rather than letting it fill gaps from its general training.

-3. Document Quality Management The system should actively improve the knowledge base over time: flagging contradictions between documents, identifying outdated content, surfacing documents that generate confused user feedback.
+The system should actively improve the knowledge base over time by flagging contradictions between documents, identifying outdated content, and surfacing documents that generate confused user feedback.
 Most platforms treat the knowledge base as static.
 Healthcare requires systems that maintain and improve documentation quality.

-5. Clinical Workflow Integration The system must be faster than asking a colleague.
+The system must be faster than asking a colleague.
 If it takes more clicks to query the AI than to send a text to the unit group chat, staff will work around it.
-Integration with existing systems (intranets, EHRs, communication platforms) is essential for adoption.
+Integration with existing systems like intranets, EHRs, and communication platforms is essential for adoption.
+We learned this through hands-on deployment: the best retrieval system in the world fails if it adds friction to clinical workflows.

-Retrieval-Augmented Generation (RAG) represents a fundamentally different approach from the alternatives above.
-Instead of relying on an LLM's training data or general knowledge, RAG systems:
+Retrieval-Augmented Generation (RAG) takes a fundamentally different approach from the alternatives above.
+Instead of relying on an LLM's training data or general knowledge, RAG systems follow three steps:

 1. Retrieve relevant documents from your specific knowledge base